CELEBRATING THE WOMEN OF THE COMMONWEALTH

 6 - 8 APRIL 2018

-WOW Festival 2018 will be held at the Brisbane Powerhouse from the 6th to the 8th of April with satellite events in a number of venues across Queensland.
+WOW at Festival 2018 took place at the Brisbane Powerhouse from the 6th to the 8th of April with a closing night performance at QPAC.

-For the first time, a WOW Festival will bring together the stories, achievements and challenges of the women and girls of the Commonwealth of Nations, including a focus on the voices of women and girls living in regional and remote communities.
+For the first time, a WOW Festival brought together the stories, achievements and challenges of the women and girls of the Commonwealth of Nations, including a focus on the voices of women and girls living in regional and remote communities.
 Read more about WOW's Regional Voices program.

-WOW Festival 2018 will pay special attention to these voices: to highlighting their stories, achievements and concerns, and enabling them to shape the thinking of the Festival and the WOW global community, and take part in the event itself.
+WOW at Festival 2018 paid special attention to these voices: to highlighting their stories, achievements and concerns, and enabled them to shape the thinking of the Festival and the WOW global community, and take part in the event itself.

 With keynotes, talks, debates, performances, workshops, speed-mentoring, a marketplace, exhibitions and community-building events and even an Under 10s feminist corner, WOW is a catalyst for real change for many areas of women’s lives – politics, relationships, safety, economic participation, arts, fashion, health, science, business and education.